-Turn to Joel 2:26 and say: This is where we find our memory verse in God's Word, the Bible.
+You Need: Turn to loel 2:26 and say: This is where we find our memory verse in God's Word, the Bible.
 Read the verse aloud.
-"You will have plenty to eat . . . and you will praise the name of the LORD."
+"You will have plenty to eat . . . and you will praise the name of the Lord."
 Be sure the children understand the text.
 Then proceed to teach the memory verse as outlined below.

-Point to others. i Onit ιU ourcis.
+Point to others.

-Hold out hands as if offering something.
+Hold out hands as

+if offering some-

 plenty to eat Hands to mouth as if eating.
 R and you will praise the name Arms outstretched above head.
-(6) of the Lord.
-Point upward. (chog Joel 2:26 Palms together; then open as if opening a book. ØØ
+6 of the Lord.
+Point upward. (chop) Joel 2:26 Palms together; then open as if opening a book.
+(PP)